larsks/blog.oddbit.com-posts/2012-12-21-parsing-libvirt-xml.md

+---
+layout: post
-Title: Parsing Libvirt XML with xmllint
+title: Parsing Libvirt XML with xmllint
-Date: 2012-12-21
+date: 2012-12-21
+---

 I've been playing around with the [LXC][] support in libvirt recently, and I'm trying to use a model where each LXC instance is backed by a